hrubanj/webpage/_posts/2024-02-24-controlling-home-power-plant-with-ai-part-1.markdown

  - You can't rely on status codes to tell you if a request was successful.
 It always returns 200 (success) status code.
  - The response body is a list of numbers and a bunch of Chinese characters.
 Each number corresponds to a setting.
    - You have to figure out which number is which setting based on their order.
-   - Translating the Chinese characters can give you a hint about what the response means.
+   - The only hint you can get are the Chinese characters.
+By no means an exhaustive documentation.

 And obviously, since the API is non-public, it can change anytime.
-In fact, before we finished the prototype, the API maintainers made a change that broke our script, and we had to fix it.
+In fact, before we finished the prototype, the API maintainers made a change that broke our script, and we had to reverse-engineer again.

 The reverse-engineering process is fascinating, and it would deserve its own article.
 I'll try to convince my brother to write one.